Katja Fedulova: Kirill Serebrennikov – The Art and the Power in Russia

 A cinematic portrait of the Russian theatre, film and opera director, his tense relationship with the Russian state and the changing cultural policies of his home country.

 Available until 25 July 2020

-Due to current events and by courtesy of arte, we are showing the documentary “Kirill Serebrennikov – The Art and the Power in Russia” at Berliner Festspiele on Demand until 25 July 2020.
+Due to current events and by courtesy of arte, we showed the documentary “Kirill Serebrennikov – The Art and the Power in Russia” at Berliner Festspiele on Demand from 26 June to 25 July 2020.